 Take a moment to recall a few of your favorite childhood memories.
 Where were you?
 What were you doing?
 Who were you with?
 Maybe one of those memories involved getting dirty and adventuring around your backyard or neighborhood.
 Maybe you were collecting caterpillars, making mud pies, reading a book under your favorite tree or watering flowers in your garden.
 You were immersed in nature.

-These are the types of activities our youngest learners at the Desert Botanical Garden are experiencing every week.
-Baby Boojums, is a class for six to 30 month olds and Seedlings, is a class for 3 to 5 year olds, give children the opportunity to play outside and experiencing the joys and mess of the natural world.
+These are the types of activities our youngest learners at Desert Botanical Garden are experience.
+Baby Boojums, is a class for 6- to 30-month-olds and Seedlings, is a class for 3- to 5-year-olds, give children the opportunity to play outside and experience the joys and mess of the natural world.
 Current research demonstrates that children who experience nature with a trusted adult results in lifelong earth stewardship and environmental sensitivity.

 For Wendy’s family, the benefits of the learning opportunities outweigh the messes.
 “Are they learning?
 Are they having fun?
 If those two things are happening, I’m okay.
 You can replace an outfit, but the memories that are being made are what’s important.
 They learn by touching and experiencing it by themselves.
 I want my daughters to have memories of getting dirty,” says Wendy.